siwalikm/Google-Hangouts-Chat/README.md

-## PS: This was an experimental desktop app released by me before Google-Chat had a desktop application for MacOS.
-Google already has a desktop app now, so I recommend downloading the official app [from here](https://get.google.com/chat/)!
+### This was an experimental app released by me before Google-Chat launched an official desktop app for MacOS.
+Google already one now, so I recommend you to use that. [link here](https://get.google.com/chat/)!

 # Google Hangouts Chat